GiancarloCroce/ToolsDCA/README.md

     - **fasta_to_matrix.jl**: map MSA in matrix and shuffling for indipendent model
         - *fasta2matrix*: map fasta MSA in matrix (same of GaussDCA, see "alphabet")
+        - *letter2num*: the FASTA alphabet from char to the number
         - *shuffle_matrix(matrix, dim, num_of_shuffle)*
             - matrix: the matrix to be shuffled
             - if( dim == 0): shuffle all elements, no statistics is conserved